mmoya26/dollarguard/README.md

 - Design how expenses and percentage overview sections will look when there are 0 expenses

 # Known defects
-- If a category has a big expense it will ocuppy 100% of the percentage overview area
+- If a category has a big expense it will occupy 100% of the percentage overview area